maphew/zadam-trilium-wiki/Synchronization.md

 ## Certificate issues

 When TLS is in use, Trilium client will attempt to verify the server certificate.
 In some cases (self-signed certs, some corporate proxy servers), the verification will be unsuccessful and sync will fail.
-In those cases you can run the Trilium client with environment variable `NODE_TLS_REJECT_UNAUTHORIZED` set to `0`:
+In those cases, you can run the Trilium client with environment variable `NODE_TLS_REJECT_UNAUTHORIZED` set to `0`:

 ```shell
 export NODE_TLS_REJECT_UNAUTHORIZED=0